 The first inherent weakness is the arbitrariness of the large-scale conceptual schemes and classifications that make up all such curricular “strands” and “objectives.”
 Such schemes may appear to be deep and comprehensive, but most of them are indeed quite arbitrary…

 These general objectives do not compel either a definite or a coherent sequence of instruction.
 That is because the large conceptual scheme and its concrete expressions (through particular contents) have a very tenuous and uncertain relationship to each other.
 A big scheme is just too general to guide the teacher in the selection of particulars.
 For instance, on multiyear science objective in our superior local district states, “Understand interactions of matter and energy.”
 This is operationally equivalent to saying, “Understand physics, chemistry, and biology.”
 The teachers who must decide what to include under such “objectives” are given little practical help.
 (The Schools We Need, 30)

 Guidelines developed in multiyear units are ineffective in practice because children change teachers in successive years.
 Vague, multiyear goals make neither the student nor the teacher responsible for gaps; a gap is always something that should have been filled in some other year!
-(28)
+(TSWN, 28)

 The inevitable result of a system that so utterly disdains coherence is that students learn things haphazardly, in dribs and drabs, without sufficient reinforcement and often based on the presumption of background knowledge they do not actually possess.

-Exceptionally bright and motivated students may indeed absorb much of what they need to know naturally, as may children of highly educated parents who regularly discuss academic topics at home, but unfortunately they’re the exception rather than the rule.
+Exceptionally bright and motivated students may indeed absorb much of what they need to know naturally, as may children of highly educated parents who regularly discuss academic topics at home.
+Unfortunately, these groups are the exception rather than the rule.